Grouflon/mirror/README.md

 ## How to use
 - Any reflected class gains a public `GetClass()` static function that allow to iterate through reflected members, access their types and find their address on given instances.
+- Classes inheritance schemes can be checked at runtime by using the `Class::isChildOf` method.
+- A cheap dynamic cast is also available by using the `mirror::Cast<TargetType>(SourceType)` method.

 ## Tools
 Mirror comes with a set of tools that works on reflected classes and can leverage the power of reflection.